julien-arino/3MC-course-epidemiological-modelling/SLIDES_MD/2022_04_3MC_EpiModelling_L01_HistoryOfEpidemics.md

 - Slides are written in `Markdown` and `LaTeX` and are rendered as `html` files using [Marp](https://marp.app/) running in the [Visual Studio Code](https://code.visualstudio.com/) editor

-- Image files are not hosted locally and thus require internet access.
-As much as possible, I have left provenance information (by linking the file on the original website); when not possible, the file is saved with the name of the source indicated
+- Image files are not hosted locally and thus require internet access

+- As much as possible, I have left provenance information (by linking the file on the original website); when not possible, the file is saved with the name of the source indicated

-- For convenience, `pdf` versions of the slides are also available in the GitHub repo; the `pdf` versions embed image files.
+- For convenience, `pdf` versions of the slides are available in the GitHub repo; the `pdf` versions embed image files.
 However, movies and Shiny code do not function in the `pdf` version of the slides

 ---